HannesDeittert/webapp_innovation_leadership/README.md

 * Allows filtering of hubs based on categories
 * Uses Firebase as the backend to store data about the hubs

-## Contributing
-If you would like to contribute to this project, feel free to open a pull request or create an issue on GitHub.
-We welcome contributions from the community!

 ## License
 This project is licensed under the MIT License.
 See the [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) file for details.